 It Takes a Play to Make a Community

-Small Town Battles World-Wide Pandemic
+Small Town Battles A Global Pandemic

 It Takes a Community to Run a Railroad